KoletiSankeerthana/Applied_Statistics/README.md

-Applied Statistics - R Programs
+# Applied Statistics - R Programming

 This repository contains the R programs I practice as part of my Applied Statistics course.